TristanPelser/GettingCleaningRepo/README.md

-# GettingCleaningRepo
-Getting and Cleaning Data Assignment Repository
+# Getting and Cleaning Data Assignment